Contact Details

 The long term plans outline the sequence of writing topics and skills to be taught within each year group and aligns with the National Curriculum.
 It ensures children progressively build upon their writing knowledge and skills throughout their learning journey within literacy.

-This part of writing is all about being able to compose or generate ideas for writing.
-This is a journey which begins with listening to words, rhymes, information and stories often.
 Children need to be able to think and speak well before they can compose ideas in a way that they can write down.
 Listening to, learning by heart and reciting stories (or sections of them) allows children to internalise the sort of language they might later need to try writing a story of their own ('Once upon a time' or 'All of a sudden' or 'Happily ever after'!).
+Role Play, small world play (with farm animals, puppets or dolls houses) and drama games allow them to practice putting words together to tell 'stories' which help them embed story language.

-At Folly View Primary, we are committed to the importance of our young learners having opportunities to speak, role play and recite before, and alongside writing.
+At Folly View Primary, we are committed to the importance of all our learners having opportunities to speak, role play and recite before, and alongside writing.
 We also recognise that being able to write in different forms means that children will need to have experience of lots of different forms of writing.
 We promote a language rich environment where children can see, hear and find, labels, signs and posters, poems and rhymes, information books and stories of all types.

 Preston Place, Faringdon, Oxfordshire, SN7 7XE